AgedLace/AgedLace.github.io/content/Quotes/Faith Gets What It Came For.md

 ---
-title: Faith Gets What It Came For
+Title: Faith Gets What It Came For
-date-created: 2024-February-19, 11:33:00 am
+Date-Created: 2024-February-19, 11:33:00 am
-date-modified: 2024-February-20, 10:11:44 am
+Date-Modified: 2024-February-20, 3:03:04 pm
-tags: [Quote/Curry-Blake/Faith/Always-Gets-What-Came-For, Bible-Study/Faith/Gets-What-It-Came-For]
+tags:
+  - Quote/Curry-Blake/Faith/Always-Gets-What-Came-For
+  - Bible-Study/Faith/Gets-What-It-Came-For
+Type: Quote
 ---

 > [!summary] **Faith Gets What It Came For**